 ‘shining a light’ on the decline of religious freedom

 The Foreign Secretary has commissioned a review into the plight of persecuted Christians around the world and how much help they are receiving from the UK.
 The review will be independent and led by the Bishop of Truro.
 The timing could not be better with the launch of fresh research in the 2019 World Watch List.
+(Find out more about the review underneath the prayer points below!)

 The event was opened by host, the Rt.
 Hon Theresa Villiers MP, who then introduced Henrietta.
 She spoke about the growing persecution of Christians everywhere, and how denying the right to freedom of religion or belief plays a ‘central and devastating role’ in global crises across the world.